hindu-comm/weblogs/manasataramgini/2017/01/2017-01-15_like-the-vidyadharas-sword.md

 case of the professor who was defrauded in toto by his pāṇḍūrikā indologist former wife, all while purchasing expensive antique Hindu images only to be used as props and doorstops in her study.
-Suddenly, some were talking about the mysterious “injustice” they had faced in life.
+Suddenly, some were talking about the mysterious“injustice” they had faced in life.
 Repressed and unspeakable tales of liberal allies turning against them spurted out of the mouth of one or the other – how the super-nice friend John or colleague Dick or boss Harry had turned against them when